 These are some of the steps that will take place after you have filed for bankruptcy, but it is not an overview of the entire process.
 Because this process is so complex, it’s best to have an attorney stand by your side and guide you through it.

-If you’re considering bankruptcy, contact the skilled attorneys at Mitchell & Hammond as soon as possible.
+If you’re considering bankruptcy, contact the skilled attorneys at Hammond Law Firm as soon as possible.
 Tell us more about your financial struggles so we can determine if filing for bankruptcy is the right solution for you.
 If it is, we will guide you through the process and help you obtain a fresh financial start.
 To schedule a free consultation, call our law office at 405-216-0007 or submit your information via the form on this website.